 Prahran estate renewal

 In 2010 the Australian Government funded the Victorian Government to construct 188 new homes on the corner of Malvern and Surrey Roads, South Yarra at a cost of $62 million.

-- Buildings and features to be retained
+- Which buildings and features should be retained

 A set of principles developed during early stages of the masterplanning process provides the framework for the Prahran renewal plan.